 Built to Travel, Literally

 The Kosan Go Travel Dress has a ton of features that make it a dress geared specifically towards travellers.
 This includes performance fabric, UV protection, wrinkle-resistance, quick-drying, moisture-wicking, anti-odour, and easy-to-pack.
-Kosan also claims the dress is lightweight and breathable, but I beg to differ.
+Kosan also claims the dress is lightweight and breathable, which it mostly is, unless you’re dealing with the hottest of climates (or are not a heat-loving person, which I am not).

 Given that I was travelling with only a backpack and a small purse, space was of the essence.
 I couldn’t waste space trying to bring a dress to wear to the wedding that needed to be handled delicately.
 I packed the Go Travel Dress into a small packing cube (I wanted to make sure nothing else I was packing injured it) and threw it into my bag with no issues.